 - Browsable Directories: SPHEREx on-premises data products are laid out in directories that can be navigated with standard web browsers.

-- Application Program Interfaces: IRSA provides SPHEREx data access APIs that are compliant with International Virtual Observatory Alliance (IVOA) standards.
+- Application Program Interfaces: IRSA provides SPHEREx data access APIs, most of which are compliant with International Virtual Observatory Alliance (IVOA) standards.

 - Python Packages: SPHEREx data at IRSA are accessible via the Python packages pyvo and astroquery